NathanJPlummer/dotValidator/README.md

 ##Step One- Remove Internal Library

-Neat the top of the dotValid.js file you'll see the following comment:
+Near the top of the dotValid.js file you'll see the following comment:

 	/*****START INTERNAL VALIDATION LIBRARY*****/